benjenpoetry/Vue2ToVue3/README.md

 3. Run the local development server:
     ```bash
-    npm run dev
+    npm run serve:app
     ```

-4. Open your browser and visit `http://localhost:3000` to access the converter.
+4. Open your browser and visit `http://localhost:5173` to access the converter.

 ## Usage